 You take one step at a time.
 Take one task at a time.
 Move one foot in front of the other.

-There are many analogies that come to mind when thinking of this lesson.
+Many analogies come to mind when thinking of this lesson.

-This same philosophy can be applied to so many other tasks including gardening, laundry, putting together furniture, reading a book chapter by chapter, cleaning the house, etc. You get the idea.
+This same philosophy can be applied to many other tasks including gardening, laundry, putting together furniture, reading a book chapter by chapter, cleaning the house, driving a car, etc. You get the idea.

 Important Reminder for Times of Stress

-I hope some of these ideas prove helpful for you the next time you find yourself overwhelmed with an emotion.
-If you feel there is an underlying belief you carry about yourself that is keeping you stuck in a state where you are overwhelmed by a strong emotion, a 1:1 personalized hypnotherapy session is a powerful tool to uncover the cause so you can begin to make a positive change.
-I absolutely love working with clients who are looking to get unstuck.
+I hope some of these ideas prove helpful for you the next time you find yourself overwhelmed with emotion.
+If you feel there is an underlying belief you carry about yourself that is keeping you stuck in a state where you are overwhelmed by strong emotions, a 1:1 personalized hypnotherapy session is a powerful tool to uncover the cause so you can begin to make a positive change.
+I love working with clients who are looking to get unstuck.

 With love and gratitude,